blinkletter/UsingGAMESS/7_Butadiene.md

 ```

-## Optimized Geometry of the “*cis*” Conformer
+## Optimized Geometry of the *s-cis* Conformer

 Butadiene can rotate around the central C–C bond.
-It can exist as a “*cis*” or a “*trans*” conformer.
+It can exist as a *s-cis* or a *s-trans* conformer.
 The energy barrier is small and the central bond can easily rotate.
 We could calculate the optimized structure for the *cis* conformer and compare that energy to the *trans* conformer.

 ### Changing The Input File